-All qualified withdrawals can be sent by check to the account owner, the student beneficiary, or higher-education institution.
-If bank instructions are set up on the account, the withdrawals can be sent electronically.
+All qualified higher education withdrawals can be sent by check to the account owner, the beneficiary, or the eligible educational institution.
+If bank instructions are set up on your account, the withdrawals can be sent electronically.

-Nonqualified withdrawals can be sent to the account owner or the beneficiary.
+All other withdrawals (i.e. nonqualified withdrawals) can be sent to the account owner or the beneficiary.